en flag +1 214 306 68 37

 • Defining the KPIs (e.g., code quality, deployment frequency, test coverage) to assess the project progress.

 At ScienceSoft, we mainly use Agile methodologies for project management.
 They proved to be effective even for strictly regulated domains like healthcare.
 Using Agile – say, Scrum or Kanban – helps adjust the wearable device software requirements and functionality on the go.
-It allows for more flexibility during the development and helps our customers get exactly what they need even if regulatory requirements or user needs change midway into the project.
+It allows for more flexibility during the development and helps our clients get exactly what they need even if regulatory requirements or user needs change midway into the project.

 Senior Business Analyst and Healthcare IT Consultant